Tattoo removal offers new life to former gang members

 "The things that I used to want, used to desire that my heart craved, it's no longer," he said.
 "All I want is Jesus and what he wants for me and that's enough.
 There's no high like the most high."

-During the procedure to remove his tattoo, May lay on his back, mostly quiet as Blackledge cut the tattoos off of his face.
+During the procedure ro remove his tattoo, May lay on his back, mostly quiet as Blackledge cut the tattoos off of his face.

 To May, the tattoo removal wasn't just a removal of the ink, but a cleansing from his past.